1015 Cheyenne Meadows Road

 Colorado Springs, CO

 Dogs can also develop heat exhaustion and altitude sickness just like their human companions.
 Letting your pet rest and providing water frequently is an important tip to remember.
-Make sure that they aren’t left in an unattended vehicle with the windows up.
-Obviously, it only takes a short time for hyperthermia to set in.
-If you have an elderly pet that has a heart condition or other debilitating illness, use your common sense, it may not be a good idea to take them for a hike on Pikes Peak or another fourteener.
-An elderly pet that begins to pant excessively, or have difficulty breathing while hiking at high elevations, should have their activity limited and immediately taken to a lower elevation.
+If you have an elderly pet that has a heart condition or other debilitating illness, use your common sense: it may not be a good idea to take them for a hike on Pikes Peak or another fourteener.
+An elderly pet that begins to pant excessively, or have difficulty breathing while hiking at high elevations, should have their activity limited and be immediately taken to a lower elevation.
 Medical attention should be sought out as soon as possible.

 John Boley, DVM,